 Why can’t I book an appointment ahead of time?

-We operate on a first come – first serve basis.
 No appointments are necessary.
+We see patients based on their dental needs.
 In most cases this will include waiting in line to be seen.
 We thank you for your patience and assure you we are doing everything we can to help as many people as we can per day.
 We function much like a walk-in medical clinic.

 If I’m in line, will I be seen?